Browser does not support script.

-The department forms the core of wider integrated physics-related research activities across the university, with ties to other departments in the faculty of Natural, Mathematical & Engineering Sciences and to physics research embedded in interdisciplinary research divisions in the health faculties.
+The department forms the core of wider integrated physics-related research activities across the university, with ties to other departments in the Faculty of Natural, Mathematical & Engineering Sciences and to physics research embedded in interdisciplinary research divisions such as the Randall Centre in the health faculties.

 Discover our research groups in the Department of Physics.

 Meet the Department of Physics, King's College London.

 Discover our postgraduate courses in the Department of Physics.

 Find out more about the internal application process and deadlines for September 2020 Postdoctoral…